 - Outcome: usually complete recovery within a few months; otherwise levothyroxine is given if the hypothyroidism is permanent (estimated 1 in 5-10).
 It often returns in subsequent pregnancies; you should therefore be tested after any further pregnancies

-If you are struggling with Postpartum Thyroiditis and need support please contact me via the British Thyroid Foundation Website.
+If you are struggling with Postpartum Thyroiditis and need support please telephone me via the British Thyroid Foundation Website.

 If you wish to talk to me about my experience or share yours please do not hesitate to contact me directly using the form below.